-The Master of Missiology is a two-year theological master's degree focused Christian ministry in cross cultural contexts.
-Students complete core courses in theological and biblical studies, ministry foundations and then may choose to concentrate on gloabl or urban missions or they may select a number of "I" courses that focus on urban studies, global missiology, intercultural understnading, and church planting.
+The Master of Missiology is a two-year theological master's degree focused on Christian ministry in cross cultural contexts.
+Students complete core courses in theological and biblical studies, ministry foundations and then may choose to concentrate on global or urban missions, or they may select a number of "I" courses that focus on urban studies, global missiology, intercultural understanding, and church planting.

 The Master of Missiology equips students to:

-- Exhibit an introductory graduate-level understanding of the Bible's content, contexts, structure, and message; and demonstrate the ability to conduct solid research with a goal of properly applying the Bible to modern life.
-(S1112, S1113, S1312, S1313, S2521)
+- Exhibit an introductory graduate-level understanding of the Bible's content, contexts, structure, and messages; and demonstrate the ability to conduct solid research with a goal of properly interpreting and applying the Bible to modern life.
+(S1112, S1113, S1312, S1313)

-- Demonstrate sufficient knowledge of the Christian historical, theological, and ethical frameworks commonly held in the believers' church tradition to sustain ministerial leadership to God's glory.
+- Demonstrate sufficient knowledge of the Christian historical and theological frameworks commonly held in the believers' church tradition to sustain ministerial leadership to God's glory.
 (L1113, L1211, L1212)

 - Affirm God’s calling and explore areas of spiritual formation and self-awareness appropriate for ministry leadership.
 (P1111, P1121, P1122)